Updated on May 28, 2019

 export default App;

-If we run the app now, we should see gantt chart with initial tasks on a page:
+If we run the app now, we should see a Gantt chart with initial tasks on a page:

 Configuring Gantt chart

-Let’s explore the API of the component a bit more.
-If you implement an app with the Gantt chart, at some moment the client will ask you to add the ability to zoom the time scale of the Gantt chart.
+Let us explore the API of the component a bit more.
+If you complement an app with the Gantt chart, at some moment the client will ask you to add the ability to zoom the time scale of the Gantt chart.

 How it’s usually done: